nuxt/vue-meta/docs/api/README.md

 By disabling sanitization, you are opening potential vectors for attacks such as SQL injection & Cross-Site Scripting (XSS).
 Be very careful to not compromise your application.
 :::

 By default, `vue-meta` sanitizes HTML entities in _every_ property.
-You can disable this behaviour on a per-property basis using `__dangerouslyDisableSantizers`.
+You can disable this behaviour on a per-property basis using `__dangerouslyDisableSanitizers`.
 Just pass it a list of properties you want sanitization to be disabled on:

 ```js
 {